zavoloklom/dnd-flavored-markdown/content/en.md

 **Clerics & Paladins.** Their magic works through faith in an angel (see [Appendix: Pantheon](#appendix-pantheon)), usually without a direct reply.

-**Wizards & Sorcerers.** Allowed, but must conceal their practice or obtain legal status.
+**Wizards & Sorcerers.** Must conceal their practice or obtain legal status.

 :::